ricardodovalle/jquery-dynatable-rails/README.md

 This gem packages the jQuery [Dynatable](https://github.com/alfajango/jquery-dynatable) plugin for easy use with the Rails 3.1+ asset pipleine.

+Dynatable is licensed under AGPL, but has an optional [Commercial License which may be purchased](http://www.dynatable.com/license/), so make sure you have a valid license to use Dynatable.

 Dynatable is a funner, semantic, interactive table plugin using jQuery, HTML5, and JSON.
 And it's not just for tables.